lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 This build is adapted from this link and it may help to read it or follow along:
 - https://islandora.github.io/documentation/installation/manual/introduction/
 - some downloads will need new links as new versions come out
-- many config files and scripts are included to elimanate a lot of typing within the build.
+- many config files and scripts are included to eliminate a lot of typing within the build.
 - you'll need to enable shared folders in the vm settings and place the files in the shared folder
-- code outside a comment or gui instruction is indended to be executed in the the vmware terminal, ie:
+- code outside a comment or gui instruction is intended to be executed in the vmware terminal, ie:
 - `whoami`
 - you should know the linux command line fairly well
 - you should know how to use nano or some other command line editor vi/m emacs